pipehub/pipehub/readme.md

   handler  = "base.Default"
 }

-handler {
+pipe "github.com/pipehub/sample" {
-  path    = "github.com/pipehub/handler"
-  version = "v0.5.1"
+  version = "v0.7.0"
   alias   = "base"
 }
 ```

-The handler points to the place where the Go code is, it should be a `go gettable` project.
-A handler is a generic processor that can be used on multiple hosts.
+The pipe points to the place where the Go code is, it should be a `go gettable` project.
+A pipe is a generic processor that can be used on multiple hosts.
 A host track the endpoint the proxy gonna listen, where the origin is, and which handler gonna be used to process the requests.

-A real example of a handler can be found [here](https://github.com/pipehub/handler).
+A real example of a pipe can be found [here](https://github.com/pipehub/sample).

 ## How to run it?
 First, create a config file: